hm-aemy/librelane-materials/ICOS-design-handbook/source/concepts/design_abstraction.md

 # Design Abstractions

-Integrated circuit (IC) design is built upon **multiple abstraction levels**, each providing a different view of the system.
-These abstractions allow designers to handle complexity, moving from a **high-level functional description** down to the **physical layout** ready for fabrication.
+Integrated circuit (IC) design is built upon multiple abstraction levels, each providing a different view of the system.
+These abstractions allow designers to handle complexity, moving from a high-level functional description down to the*physical layout ready for fabrication.

----

 ## Why abstractions matter

-- They allow designers to focus on the **right level of detail** at each stage.
+- They allow designers to focus on the right level of detail at each stage.
-- They separate **functionality** from **implementation details**.
+- They separate functionality from implementation details.
-- They provide a **common language** between different design tools and flows.
+- They provide a common language between different design tools and flows.

----

 ## Abstraction levels in digital design